-Ask someone during your travels what their favorite place is close by and head to the train station to grab a cheap regional train.
-Sometimes the sweetest, most cosy small towns are an hour or less from the big city.
+Ask someone during your travels what their favorite place close by is and head to the train station to take a cheap regional train.
+Sometimes the sweetest, most cozy small towns are found an hour or less by train from the big city.
 That will give you a completely different experience and taste of the Italian way of life.

 SPEND TIME LIKE A LOCAL

 At around 7pm, Italians go have an aperitivo.
-This is a unique deal at many bars and restaurants in which you order a drink, typically a Spritz, and with the price of your drink, a buffet or plate of appetizers are included.
+This is a custom in many bars and restaurants when you can order a drink, typically a Spritz, and with the price of your drink, a buffet or plate of appetizers will be included.
 This is essentially the first round of your hours of eating to come.
-After the appetizer round, they start with dinner, usually around 8:30/9pm.
-This consists of multiple courses so be prepared to eat your way to bedtime!
+After the appetizer, Italians start eating dinner, usually at around 8:30/9pm.
+This consists of multiple courses so be prepared to eat until bedtime!

 ENJOY ITALIAN CUISINE

-Italian food culture is something very particular that sets it apart from many other countries.
-Regional food and wine are very important to the people.
-They focus on fresh ingredients and proper food pairings.
-Depending on the region you are visiting, your dishes will change.
+Each region has different food and its own specialties.
 For example, the northern areas are better known for rice dishes rather than pastas.
 However, in Rome, you’ll find the best Carbonara or Cacio e Pepe, traditional pasta dishes.
-If you want the best Chianti, it’s best to have it in Tuscany.
-Check with your hotel staff or, even better, your Airbnb host, to find the best spots for local cuisines.
-Italian food never disappoints but enjoying the regional food may even surprise you.
+If you want the best Chianti, you should have it in Tuscany.
+Check with your hotel staff or, even better, your Airbnb host, to find the best spots for food and wine tasting.
+Italian food never disappoints but the regional food may even surprise you.